 A major difficulty was that the pace of the training was limited by the method of delivery.
 As a result employees could not progress in a timely manner, many taking months to complete the training.
 This was due to the software demonstration being set up so that learners could only progress after they had received authorization they had successfully completed prior modules.
 The step was not automated and required staff review and authorization.
 Overall this was creating a situation where there was not adequate staffing for the volume of work needed.

-The Ministry of Justice was looking for help from an instructional design course development company, and contracted Spark + Co. for the project.
+The Ministry of Justice was looking for an online course development company, and contracted Spark + Co. to convert the course to elearning modules.
 They required an experienced project lead to guide them through the creation of an online course to replace the legacy training, as well as hosting of the new system.

-Designing within constraints is an essential part of every project.
+Designing within constraints is a necessary part of every project.

-Firstly, we were constricted in speeding up the completion time, a project objective, by the learners being unable to complete more complex tasks in the system until they mastered the basic tasks.
+Firstly, we were constricted in speeding up the completion time, a project objective.
+Since the learners were unable to complete more complex tasks in the system until they mastered the basic tasks.
 As a result, this restricted their access to the live system and training was required to ensure that the learner could perform the task successfully.
 Errors made by clerks using the real-life software had significant consequences for public safety and the justice system.
 For example, if a criminal’s status was classified incorrectly it could result in an inadvertent early release.

-Secondly, the project also required setting up an LMS (Learning Management System) for the custom e-learning course, with which the Ministry had no previous experience.
+Secondly, the project also required setting up an LMS (Learning Management System) to track completion of the elearning modules.
 Every LMS has different features and capabilities that help to shape or limit, the learning experience.
 The Ministry had selected Moodle as their LMS but also wanted custom reporting that was not available “out-of-the-box” from this LMS.
 In the end after some problem solving we created a solution that produced the desired result.

 Part of the course required, all learners to use a training database for hands-on demonstration of their skills.
 As a result, the solution had to include this but also needed to ensure that the learner could continue with their training in the meantime and on their own timetable.
 This requirement to establish competency on the demo database could not be an impediment to the self-paced learning.
 This constraint was solved by creating a mirrored version of the actual software that they could practice on.